thomas-bouvier/dotfiles/README.md

 ## Future work

+Bugs:

+- (coprin) Some UI elements (especially in Dolphin) are not displayed in french.

 These would be nice to have.

 - I would like to install the [Ophirofox](https://ophirofox.ophir.dev/) extension, which is not available on the Mozilla store.